 Just following up on our last discussion, I think it dovetails into your column that the IG report should end Mueller's obstruction investigation.

-Um when you have a team of people that Mueller appoints, they're all Democratic donors, the horrific ethical background of Andrew Weissman, Jeannie Ray is obviously conflicted.
+When you have a team of people that Mueller appoints, they're all Democratic donors, the horrific ethical background of Andrew Weissman.

-Three FBI agents, known Trump haters were at the beginnings of this investigation.
+Three FBI agents, known Trump haters, were at the beginnings of this investigation.

-Um yeah, I think the obstruction part of it should end, but I think all of it should end.
+Yeah, I think the obstruction part of it should end, but I think all of it should end.

-But if you grant that you're gonna have a special counsel, he should have taken people who were completely out of the government and who were not identifiable with uh with the Democratic Party.
+But if you grant that you're going to have a special counsel, he should have taken people who were completely out of the government and who were not identifiable with the Democratic Party and not identifiable with Trump either.

 And Mueller did this with his eyes open.